Knowledge base

 - Read and accept the terms of use of the selected app.

-- Take note of any error message on the screen if, for example, the chosen installation folder is not empty or if the PHP version of the site on which you are attempting the installation is not compatible.
+- Take note of any error messages on the screen, for example if the chosen installation folder is not empty or if the PHP version of the site on which you are attempting the installation is not compatible.

 Uninstall a Web Application